Young Frankenstein

 Act One

 Frederick sends Igor to find a brain and entrusts him with the vital organ, but the henchman drops it, surreptitiously replacing the brain with another.
-Upon Igor's return, Frederick carries out the experiment and brings the the creature to life ("Life, Life"), who goes on an unexpected rampage shortly after waking.
+Upon Igor's return, Frederick carries out the experiment and brings the creature to life ("Life, Life"), who goes on an unexpected rampage shortly after waking.
 The doctor is distressed to find that Igor had provided a different brain.

-Inspector Kemp and the townspeople come to investigate, pretending to welcome Frederick ("Welcome To Transylvania").
+Inspector Kemp and the townspeople come to investigate, pretending to welcome Frederick ("Welcome to Transylvania").
 Frederick and his employees, however, try everything possible to stall the villagers as Frau Blucher frees the Monster without letting Frederick know ("Transylvania Mania").
 Panic ensues as the monster breaks free from the stage and tramples through the house just as the curtain falls.

 Act Two

 Everyone is out to search for the Monster.
 Even Frau Blucher tries bringing back the Monster with the music from the violin, but to no avail ("He's Loose").
 The doctor, who is visibly frustrated, is approached by Inga.
-She attempts to encourage the doctor and instill faith in him again ("Listen To Your Heart").
+She attempts to encourage the doctor and instill faith in him again ("Listen to Your Heart").
 Elizabeth arrives unexpectedly in Transylvania with a large entourage and finds Frederick and a naked Inga, who insist that there was no funny business taking place ("Surprise").

 Elsewhere, the Monster finds a blind hermit named Harold after breaking through his house wall ("Please Send Me Someone").
 After Harold accidentally pours hot soup into the Monster's lap and lights his thumb on fire, the Monster is startled into another massive rampage and leaves.
-Frederick locks himself into a room with the Monster and after overcoming his fears, he tells the Monster that he is a good looking fellow who is loved and will be hailed by all ("Man About Town").
+Frederick locks himself into a room with the Monster and, after overcoming his fears, he tells the Monster that he is a good looking fellow who is loved and will be hailed by all ("Man about Town").
 He has won the Monster over.

 Casting